6 Ways to Prevent Click Fraud

 The final strategy you should consider is using retargeted ad campaigns.
 Retargeting is when you provide ads to engaged users who visited your website in the past.

 Google provides tracking codes that allows you to target these previous visitors.
 By doing this, you can reduce campaigns to new users that often bring in the highest number of fraudulent clicks.

 In the end, be aware that some level of fraudulent clicks will happen in your campaign.
 The information we provide above can help you reduce the number of fraudulent clicks to your website.

 Start small, and test out one or two of the strategies listed in this article.
 If it works, great.
 If not, keep testing other strategies to determine the best way to remove fraudulent clicks from your Google AdWords campaign.

-If you are still having problems, then set up an appointment with Shout SEO Agency Melbourne and one of our search engine marketing specialists to determine the best course of action to reduce click fraud.
+If you are still having problems, then set up an appointment with Shout SEO Agency Melbourne and one of our search engine marketing specialists will determine the best course of action to reduce click fraud.